If you are trying to get Launchpad back on macOS 26 or macOS 27, the short answer is:

 Bring back the Launchpad experience

-macOS 26 still gives you ways to open apps, but it does not fully replace the old Launchpad for people who relied on visual browsing, folders, and spatial memory.
+macOS 26 and macOS 27 still give you ways to open apps, but neither fully replaces the old Launchpad for people who relied on visual browsing, folders, and spatial memory.

-If that is the workflow you miss, download LaunchOS and use it as your Launchpad replacement on macOS 26.
+If that is the workflow you miss, download LaunchOS and use it as your Launchpad replacement on macOS 26 or macOS 27.